Emile Theriault Library and Information Technology Award

 - Deadline for submissions; May 31 of any year

-- Nominations to be sent to NSLA Past President
+- Nominations to be sent to NSLA Secretary

 - The nominee must work in a support staff capacity in a library in Nova Scotia .

-- Upon closing of nominations, a committee consisting of the Past President of NSLA , the Vice President of NSLA and one NSLA member–at-large will meet to Review submissions, ensuring that all criteria have been met.
+- Upon closing of nominations, a committee consisting of the Secretary (2017 only) , the Vice President of NSLA and one NSLA member–at-large will meet to Review submissions, ensuring that all criteria have been met.
 The member-at-large will be chosen by the NSLA Board of Directors on an annual basis.
 The Committee may recommend to the Board that the award not be awarded in any given year.

 - Award recipient will receive engraved plaque and a one year membership in NSLA.